OfficeDev/office-scripts-docs/office-scripts-docs/testing/troubleshooting.md

 # Troubleshooting Office Scripts

 As you develop Office Scripts, you may make mistakes.
 It’s okay.
-We have tools for you to use that help find problems and get your scripts working perfectly.
+We have tools that help find the problems and get your scripts working perfectly.

 ## Console logs